Need Employment?

 A Light-Hearted Look At Someone’s Job History!

-My first job was working in an orange juice factory, but I got canned and couldn’t concentrate.
+My first job was at an orange juice factory, but I was let go because I couldn’t concentrate.

 Then I worked in the woods as a lumberjack, but I couldn’t do it well, so they gave me the ax.